SocialMachineLab/ArtworkOntology/ARTOvsOthers.md

 ### ARTO vs Linked Art

 ARTO and Linked Art represent complementary approaches to artwork representation, each addressing different aspects of cultural heritage documentation.
-ARTO focuses on the **visual content and interpretive layers** of artworks, providing hierarchical structures for scenes, objects, and visual elements (Color, Line, Composition), along with classes for emotional expression (Emotion) and symbolic meaning (Symbolism).
+ARTO focuses on the **visual content and interpretive layers** of artworks, providing hierarchical structures for scenes, objects, and visual elements (Colour, Line, Composition), along with classes for emotional expression (Emotion) and symbolic meaning (Symbolism).
 Its strength lies in capturing what viewers see and experience, with detailed properties for visual characteristics like RGB values, line directions, and compositional types, making it ideal for **artwork captioning and content analysis**.

-In contrast, Linked Art specializes in **administrative and digital management** aspects of cultural heritage.
+In contrast, Linked Art specialises in **administrative and digital management** aspects of cultural heritage.
 It introduces practical classes such as `la:Set` for collection management, `la:Payment` for financial transactions, `la:DigitalService` for online access platforms, and `la:Transfer` for ownership changes.
 Linked Art's new properties like `la:digitally_shows`, `la:digitally_available_via`, and `la:current_permanent_custodian` address modern museum needs for digital asset management and precise custody documentation.
 While ARTO excels at answering "What does this artwork show and mean?", Linked Art effectively handles "How is this object managed and accessed?", making them naturally complementary for comprehensive artwork documentation systems.

 ## Key Differentiators
 | Feature                 | CIDOC-CRM | ICON    | VIR     | ArCo    | Linked Art | ARTO           |